elementdavv/internet_archive_downloader/README.md

 ## Availability
 * Tests passed in Chrome, Edge and Firefox on Linux(Ubuntu), Windows and MacOS.
 * Other Chromium based browsers(Vivaldi, Brave, etc) / other platforms(Raspian, Jetson, etc) may work or may not.
-* For Firefox, version 113 and above are required.
+* For Firefox, version 113 and later are required.

 ## License
 [GPL3](LICENSE) ©Element Davv